-Reconnect wires to replacement batteries.
+Reconnect the wires onto the replacement batteries.

 CLOCK BATTERY REPLACEMENT

 A lithium coin battery supports the clock so the date and time is retained even when the main power is turned off.
 See Figure 6-19.
 Replace the battery about every five years (or as needed) with a DL 2025, DL 2032, or CR 2025, or CR 2032 battery.